2018

 using smartd to automatically run tests on your drives

 NOTE: I am not convinced of the value of doing these tests on a regular basis. smartd and smartctl are two utility programs included with the smartmontools package.
 On FreeBSD, smartmontools is installed via the sysutils/smartmontools port.
-Those programs can “control and monitor storage systems using the Self-Monitoring, Analysis and Reporting Technology System (SMART) built
+Those programs can “control and monitor storage systems using the Self-Monitoring, Analysis and Reporting Technology System (SMART) built into most modern ATA/SATA, SCSI/SAS and NVMe disks.
+In many cases, these utilities will provide advanced warning of

 using smartd to automatically run tests on your drives Read More »